Film stars, aristos – and the rest of us, too

 Hot right now . . .

-Anthony Peregrine, our resident expert, offers his top tips on the hottest places to eat, drink and stay this season.
+Anthony Peregrine, our resident expert, offers his top tips on the hottest events and places to eat, drink and stay this season.

 Head for a tipple at the Bar-Galérie-du-Fouquets (10 Boulevard de la Croisette; 00 33 4 9298 7705) within the palatial Hôtel Barrière Le Majestic.
 Here’s a 1930s atmosphere reviewed and corrected for the 21st-century.
 Big names cluster, so expect big prices: cocktails €24 (£21).